JoeyTheCoder/StackMaker/README.md

 # Frontend To-Do's

- - Overlay card needs scroll bar if size of text is longer than window size (when there's too many teams)
- - Add Player Button, Delete All Players Button
- - Hover over Menu Items gives wrong cursor
- - X at team card to close
+ - ESC and click outside of card to close stack card
- - Donate Page
- - About Page
- - Form Checks --> What needs to be entered?
  - Security --> no Cross Site Scripting etc.
  - Deploy
  - Release
  - Write Reddit Post
+ - Are you sure you want to delete all Entries?

+# Backend To-Do's

+ - Rate limiting API
+ - Create secret API-Key between Apps
+ -